waqui27/UI-Project-09/readme.md

   - Used Only **Html** and **CSS**
   - I used flexbox and media queries to make the section mobile responsive.
   - I learned a lot about flexbox and position combined.
-  - Learned a lot about grid by creating the header section.
+  - I learned a lot about grids by creating the header section.

   <br>